550.5 Income Excluded in Computing Eligibility

 7 CFR § 273.9(c)(10)(i)

-The CAO must exclude payments under Title I of the Domestic Volunteer Services Act of 1973 to volunteers who were receiving SNAP benefits or cash assistance at the time they joined the Title I program (Title I Programs include, but are not limited to, AmeriCorps/ Vista, University Year for Action, and the Urban Crime Prevention Program.)
+The CAO must exclude payments under Title I of the Domestic Volunteer Services Act of 1973 to volunteers who were receiving SNAP benefits or cash assistance at the time they joined the Title I program (such as AmeriCorps VISTA).
 Temporary interruptions in SNAP benefits do not change the exclusion once an initial determination has been made.

 7 CFR § 273.9(c)(10)(iii)

-The CAO must exclude any payment to volunteers in RSVP, Foster Grandparents, and other programs under Title II of the Domestic Volunteer Services Act of 1973, as amended.
+NOTE: The CAO must exclude any payment to volunteers in AmeriCorps State and National, National Civilian Community Corps (NCCC), Foster Grandparents, Retired and Senior Volunteer Program (RSVP), Seniors Companion, and other programs under Title II of the Domestic Volunteer Services Act of 1973, as amended.
+AmeriCorps VISTA income is excluded only for volunteers who were receiving SNAP benefits or cash assistance at the time they joined the VISTA program (see Section 550.2).

 7 CFR § 273.9(c)(6)